Jungian Psychology and Archetypal Studies

 - Engage with the creative, dynamic unconscious in both its personal and collective dimensions.

 - Hone the expression of their unique voice and vision through courses in research, writing, publication, and presentation.

-- Study side-by-side with Jungian scholars and practitioners interested in envisioning new possibilities for extending contemporary thought and practices into the world.
+- Study side by side with Jungian scholars and practitioners interested in envisioning new possibilities for depth psychological understanding and transformative practice, both individually and culturally.

-- Read deeply and broadly from the Collected Works of C.G.
-Jung, Jung’s Red Book, and other core texts in the depth psychological tradition.
+- Read deeply and broadly from The Collected Works of C.G.
+Jung, Jung’s The Red Book, and other core texts in the depth psychological tradition.